-This is the first part of a two-semester course sequence to give an introduction to Particle Physics.
+This is the second part of a two-semester course sequence to give an introduction to Particle Physics.
 Focus is given to the experimental features, with phenomenological and theoretical considerations and the interplay between theory and experiment.
 This is not intended to be a formal course in particle theory.
 Most students will be concurrently taking a course in field theory (PHYS 662/663) which will serve as a more formal complement to the treatment given in this class.

 The goal of the course is to prepare graduate students for research in particle physics and related areas.
 The emphasis is on the understanding of the basic concepts and on doing simple calculations.
+The principles behind modern analytic methods will be illustrated, and explored more deeply in exercises, through simple Monte Carlo simulations.